OSGeo/gdal/doc/source/drivers/raster/zarr.rst

       work for /vsicurl/ itself, but more cloud-based file systems (such as /vsis3/, /vsigs/, /vsiaz/, etc) which have a dedicated directory listing operation.

+-  .. oo:: MULTIBAND
+      :choices: YES, NO
+      :default: NO
+      :since: 3.8

+      Whether to expose > 3D arrays as GDAL multiband datasets (when using the classic 2D API)

+-  .. oo:: DIM_X
+      :choices: <string> or <integer>
+      :since: 3.8

+      Name or index of the X dimension (only used when MULTIBAND=YES and with th classic 2D API).
+If not specified, deduced from dimension type (when equal to "HORIZONTAL_X"), or the last dimension (i.e. fastest varying one), if no dimension type found.

+-  .. oo:: DIM_Y
+      :choices: <string> or <integer>
+      :since: 3.8

+      Name or index of the Y dimension (only used when MULTIBAND=YES and with th classic 2D API).
+If not specified, deduced from dimension type (when equal to "HORIZONTAL_Y"), or the before last dimension, if no dimension type found.

 Multi-threaded caching
 ----------------------